 The Bachelor of Architecture (B.Arch.) professional program is a five-year curriculum leading to the B.Arch. degree requiring 162 credits and contains additional intensive academic studies in architectural and related subjects required for professional development.
 This program prepares those who seek careers as practicing architects.
 It is also professional preparation for those entering related design fields.
-Graduates holding a Bachelor of Architecture first professional degree are eligible, after appropriate internship experience, for admission to the professional state licensing examination, and subsequent registration as architects.
+Graduates holding a B.Arch. first professional degree are eligible, after appropriate internship experience, for admission to the professional state licensing examination, and subsequent registration as architects.
 The B.Arch. in Architecture requires 45 credits of general education, including work in the areas of communications skills, natural science, quantification, art history, arts, social and behavioral sciences, humanities, and the health sciences and physical activity.

 Upon entry to the Department of Architecture, students are enrolled in the Bachelor of Architecture degree (five-year, 162 credits, professional).
 Students may opt to change their major to the Bachelor of Science degree with a major in architecture (4-year, 135 credits, non-professional) at any point of their studies.
 See Bachelor of Science degree for more information.

 Penn State students in good standing who choose at any point in the curriculum not to enroll in architecture design courses will have an academic hold placed on their registration.
 Students wishing to resume the studio sequence must have these holds cleared by November 15 for spring and April 15 for fall semester courses.